Supporting evidence

 Death circumstances

-• Statutory Declaration or Statement of Fact – stating the relationship to the student;
+• Statutory Declaration or Statement of Fact stating the relationship to you

-• Medical Certificate or Professional Authority Form – stating how the student was affected;
+• Medical Certificate or Professional Authority Form stating how you were affected

 • Other documents such as: Funeral Notice, Death Announcement, Obituary, Death Certificate